Is this the Future of Car Travel For Dogs?

 A dog’s digestive system is not as resilient as a human’s, and feeding just before a car ride is a recipe for nausea.
 “Feed your pet a very light meal three to four hours before departure,” says Buchwald.
 “And never feed your dog in a moving vehicle.”

 Your dog needs as many pit stops as you do.
-Walk your pooch and make sure it urinates each time you hit a rest stop.
+Walk your dog and make sure it urinates each time you hit a rest stop.
 Because many dogs become panicked while traveling, they also are more prone to run once they exit the vehicle.
-As such, it’s crucial that their leashes are secured before the car door opens.
-Dogs should also travel with identification tags, temporary ones that provide a way to reach you while on the road, just if the unthinkable happens, and they do manage to get away.
+As such, their leashes must be secured before the car door opens.
+Dogs should also travel wearing identification tags, temporary ones that provide a way to reach you while on the road, just if the unthinkable happens, and they do manage to getaway.

 How Long Can You Leave Your Dog in the Car?